sundevista/local-quotes/README.md

 - Create quote listings
 - Renew your quotes by any interval (minute, day, week, month)
 - Apply custom classes to every quote
-- Choose your own quote's format (N/A)
+- Choose your own quote's format

 ![demo](assets/demo.gif)

 ### Quote listing
 It's a simple way to collect your quotes.
-Just use `:::` around author and start to write the quotes below using list (unordered/ordered).
+Just surround quote's author's name with `:::` and start to write the quotes below using list (unordered/ordered).
 Also, your note must have `quotes` tag (can be changed in settings).

 Remember that these listings updating only when you open quote codeblock, but you can also use command `Rescan vault for local quotes`.